ezenisek/CodeSamples/README.md

 *I will reference a project called Maestro in many of these samples.
 Maestro has been my main focus at NMSU since 2012, so many of my samples come from there.
-It is an enterprise program for handling IRB approvals for research at NMSU*
+It is an enterprise program for handling IRB approvals for research at NMSU.*

 ### JS&CSS Compressor
 This is a snippit from Maestro which automatically combines and compresses all Javascript and CSS code from the main program as well as additional plug-ins and 3rd party programs.
-Maestro has dozens of CSS and Javascript scripts included, and adding them all seperately as a page loads causes more traffic and slower load times.
+Maestro has dozens of CSS and Javascript scripts included, and adding them all seperately during a page load causes more traffic and slower load times.
 By combining them all together and then compressing them (using a program called YUICompressor) the load can be cut to a single request for CSS and a single request for JS.
 It has the added benefit of munging the JS code,